 Dental implants are an investment in your health.
 When it’s time to make the decision on who to trust with your implants, choose someone with the experience, expertise and modern knowledge to give you the natural look, effective function and long-term performance you need.
 Dr. Hill has been intrigued by dental implants since he was a biology major in college.
 His senior thesis at RPI was a report on how surface treatments on implants can affect how bone attaches to the implant.
-He continues to have great interest in dental implants and has completed many courses specific to restoring missing teeth with implants and has over 20 years experience in the field.
+He continues to have great interest in dental implants and has completed many courses specific to restoring missing teeth with implants and has over 20 years of experience in the field.
 Dr. Hill is active in a local implant related study club and is excited to offer such an amazing option to patients with missing teeth.

 Dental implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
 You can regain the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours and bite support will be preserved.
 The implants are tiny titanium posts which are placed into the jaw bone where teeth are missing.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 In addition, dental implants can help preserve facial structure, preventing the bone deterioration which occurs when teeth are missing.
 Implants will also prevent remaining teeth from shifting and causing bite problems and deterioration.
 Dental implants can be used to replace a single tooth, multiple teeth, or support an entire upper or lower arch of teeth.